 Frequently Asked Questions About Tax-Free Retirement Accounts

 When it comes to comprehensive retirement planning, tax planning will always be a key component.
 When you are living off of a fixed income, as most are in their retirement years, the negative impacts of unanticipated taxes can be disastrous.
-But when it comes to tax planning, there is always a bit of guesswork involved, as short of having a magic crystal ball, no one knows exactly what the United States tax code and tax laws will look like in a few years like alone in twenty or thirty years.
+But when it comes to tax planning, there is always a bit of guesswork involved; short of having a magic crystal ball, no one knows exactly what the United States tax code and tax laws will look like in a few years like alone in 20 or 30 years.

 While there are best practices and steps you can take with a certified public accountant (CPA) and certified financial planner (CFP) to help prepare for the taxes that will impact your retirement plan, having a tax-free retirement account is the only way to avoid the tax problem in retirement entirely.
-Does it sound too good to be true?
-It isn't, but there are limits and rules that govern how tax-free accounts work, and for all benefits there are also downsides.
-To explore the world of tax-free retirement accounts, here are the answers to some frequently asked questions.
+If it sounds too good to be true, it isn't; but there are limits and rules that govern how tax-free accounts work, and for all benefits, there are also downsides.

-A: In general the short answer is no. The benefit of a tax-free account is the tax-free growth.
+In general, you will not get tax deductions for these contributions.
+The benefit of a tax-free account is the tax-free growth.
 The primary trade-off for that benefit (aside from the strict rules that govern tax-free accounts like Roth IRAs) is that you do not get a deduction for the initial contribution to the plan and that contribution must be made with after-tax money.

 However, there is one type of account that may also be used during retirement that offers upfront tax benefits and tax-free growth of earnings—the Health Savings Account or HSA.
 With an HSA, you receive an income tax deduction when you contribute money, but when you use the money in your HSA for medical expenses and qualified health insurance premiums, these distributions come out tax-free.